New Pokemon Snap: Release date confirmed for the long-awaited sequel

 Now, Nintendo and Bandai Namco are making that a reality with New Pokemon Snap, an all-new adventure in development for Nintendo Switch.
 Unveiled during a recent event, we now have a rough idea of the game’s setting, mechanics, creatures and more.

-Trusted Reviews has compiled everything you need to know about New Pokemon Snap following its surprise announcement.
-Details are still somewhat light, but we’ll be admitting more and more information as it arrives.
+Trusted Reviews has compiled everything you need to know about New Pokemon Snap including details on its release date, gameplay, trailers, and more.

 Related: Upcoming Nintendo Switch Games